Imaginous/Cowboy_Untamed/README.md

 # Cowboy Untamed
-An Android app to remove the speed limit of your Cowboy bike and make other tweaks to make the bike even better.
+An Android app to remove the speed limit of your Cowboy bike, make it faster and other tweaks to make the bike even better.
+<br><br>
+*IOS information: This app will not become available for IOS, but you can use the [IOS manual hack](https://github.com/Imaginous/Cowboy_Untamed/blob/main/IOS.md).*

 ## LEGAL NOTICE
 #### !!!
 USE THIS APPLICATION AT YOUR OWN RISK